nduursma/The-Ultimate-Get-data-from-NIST-without-interpolation-Repository/README.md

 ```

-To activate the environment and open the file "get_data.py" in Spyder, run the following command.
+Activate the environment and open the file "get_data.py" in Spyder.
 ```bash
 conda activate TRP
 spyder get_data.py